ssvlabs/gitbook-docs/docs/operators/operator-node/node-setup/enabling-dkg/start-dkg-node/README.md

 A good way to manage all the necessary files is to store them in a single folder (in this case `ssv-dkg-data`), together with the `operator.yaml` configuration file.

-If you chose to setup your SSV node with the [SSV Stack repository](../../../installation.md#install-ssv-node-stack), your should create `ssv-dkg-data` inside of the existing `ssv-stack` directory.
+If you chose to setup your SSV node with the [SSV Stack repository](../../../installation.md#install-ssv-node-stack), you should create `ssv-dkg-data` inside of the existing `ssv-stack` directory.

 The final result should look like so: